life-itself/web3/notes/post-state-technocracy.md

     * Biomedical experimentation outside of the regulatory perimeter is generally considered a bad idea for very good reasons.
     *  "Crypto is the smartest people in the world exiting into their own economy"
 * **Claim 2:** "The state can (and should) be hollowed out"
-  * We can replace all of the state's legacy functions with software, and the public goods that it once supported can be replaced by either the private sector or blockchain apps.
-    * Replacing the DMV and the tax authority with automation is a genuinely appealing idea to many people.
-    * Replacing it with the private sector is more controversial.
-  * "The internet is global, the internet is the basis of human life, so borders should not exist.""
+  * "Nation states are being dissolved from within.
+The internet is global, the internet is the basis of human life, so borders should not exist."
     *    “No borders politics” is legitimately a divergence from classical right wing positions.
 Usually resonantes with far-left positions.
 This is an interesting shift in thinking.
+  * "We can replace all of the state's legacy functions with software, and the public goods that it once supported can be replaced by either the private sector or blockchain apps.""
+    * Replacing the DMV and the tax authority with automation is a genuinely appealing idea to many people.
+Replacing it with the private sector is more controversial.
+    *  People have successfully built antifragile services that exist outside the regulatory perimeter that have endured the test of time:
+        * ThePirateBay has existed since 2003 despite government attempts to remove it from the internet.
+No government cares enough to really pursue it because it only infringes on the private sector and there’s no political will to shut it down.
   *  "The traditional functions of the nation state are being replaced by cyberspace and citizenship."
 There is a grain of truth in this:
       * Zoom and Twitter connect people across the world.
       * Remote working is now a reality